ESTABLISHMENT OF PArentage

 If the court determines that a judicially adjudicated father is

-not the biological father, the previous legal father’s attorney should prepare
+not the biological father, the previous legal father’s

-termination of the support obligation.
+non- parentage and termination of the support obligation.
+The amendment should

 Judicial Order Terminates the Support Obligation, Procedures